Call 855-750-SOLD

 The military spouse is on the ground, dealing with the kids, the schools, the move-related logistics, and now also leading the home sale.
 The active-duty spouse is reachable but only in narrow windows.
 Both parties' attorneys are involved, and the divorce decree may or may not be final.

-How we structure this: we treat the military spouse as the primary point of contact for day-to-day decisions per whatever authority the divorce documents grant.
+How we structure this: we treat the military spouse as the primary point of contact for day-to-day decisions, per the authority granted by the divorce documents.
 JAG drafts a Special POA for property-transaction signatures.
 We send weekly summary updates that the military spouse can forward to the deployed party.
-Decisions requiring both signatures get queued and handled in batches when the deployed spouse has communication windows.
-We do not stall the sale waiting for real-time coordination across time zones.
+Decisions requiring both signatures are queued and handled in batches during the deployed spouse's communication windows.
+We do not stall the sale, waiting for real-time coordination across time zones.

 If you are the military spouse leading this, see also our military spouse home-selling guide for the spouse-led mechanics layered on top.